-The BuyAccessible Wizard is another excellent resource for defining requirements for your deliverables.
-Once you define your requirements within the Wizard, it will provide appropriate language to use in the solicitation.
+GSA's Accessibility Requirements Tool is another excellent resource for defining requirements for your deliverables.
+Once you define your requirements, it will provide appropriate language to use in the solicitation.
 The Wizard also offers additional resources such as:

 - Voluntary Product Accessibility Templates (VPATs) and Accessibility Conformance Reports (ACRs) (We’ll tell you more about VPATs and ACRs a bit later)

-If your solicitation is a relatively common type, the Wizard may also provide a Quick Link to sample past solicitations that will allow you to see and re-purpose applicable standards, provisions, requirements, and language.
+If your solicitation is a relatively common type, ART may also provide a Quick Link to sample past solicitations that will allow you to see and re-purpose applicable standards, provisions, requirements, and language.